Skip to main content

 });

 planner and executor only mutate ctx.sequencer.state; they have no transformation to feed downstream.
-They declare no outputSchema and chain into a sequencer with .tap() rather than .then().
+They declare no outputSchema and chain into a sequencer with .tap() rather than .step().

 sequencerStateSchema on each block declares what state shape it expects from its enclosing sequencer.
 Like session/user/org schemas, these bubble up — the framework merges them and catches conflicts at build time.